scala/scala/README.md

 codebase and re-compiles too many files, resulting in long build times (check [sbt#1104](https://github.com/sbt/sbt/issues/1104) for progress on that front).
 In the meantime you can:
-  - Enable "ant mode" in which sbt only re-compiles source files that were modified.
+  - Enable "Ant mode" in which sbt only re-compiles source files that were modified.
     Create a file `local.sbt` containing the line `antStyle := true`.
     Add an entry `local.sbt` to your `~/.gitignore`.
   - Use IntelliJ IDEA for incremental compiles (see [IDE Setup](#ide-setup) below) - its incremental compiler is a bit less conservative, but usually correct.

-#### Local Bootstrap Build
+#### Bootstrapping Locally

 To perform a bootstrap using sbt
   - first a build is published either locally or on a temporary repository,